This article originally appeared on VICE Australia.

 How do you remember it?

-Rose: I don’t know, just talking on the dancefloor.
+I don’t know; we just did some talking on the dance floor.

 Christian: I just remember thinking she was cute.

 Christian: We talked for a bit, and danced for a bit.

 Rose: Oh, you had a good pickup line.

 Rose: It was good.
 It was very smooth; I think you should always use that line.